quintel/documentation/general/documentation.md

 ### Electricity storage calculations

 *Main article: [Storage and conversion of electricity](storage.md)*

+*These static electricity storage calculations have largely been replaced by a more dynamic excess electricity calculation that is part of the merit order calculation.
+The main results of the electricity storage calculation are, however, still available in the front-end of the ETM.*

 For large installed capacities of wind turbines and solar PV, it may become possible that production of wind and solar power exceeds the demand for electricity.
 The 'Electricity storage' module of the ETM displays cost trends of technologies that can absorb excess electricity as a function of installed wind and solar capacity.
 If very large installed volatile capacities are installed, it might become economically interesting to build first conversion units that reduce the amount of curtailment.